Guide to Guarding Your Estate with a Personal Trust

 What is the Estate Tax in VT & NH?

 Depending on where you live, your estate could be subject to both federal and state tax.
 Here’s what to know:

 - Currently, the federal estate tax threshold is $11.7 million.
 So, if your estate’s total value is less than that, it won’t have to pay the federal estate tax.

 - In Vermont, the threshold is currently $5 million for your gross estate value plus adjusted taxable gifts made within two years of your death.
 So, it’s possible you could be subject to state estate tax but not federal if your estate is worth more than $5 million but less than $11.7 million.
 Estates worth less than $5 million won’t be subject to an estate tax at all.

 - New Hampshire doesn’t have a state estate tax.

 The Importance of a Spendthrift Clause

 With a spendthrift trust or clause, you give the trustee power over how or when inherited funds are used.
 This may especially be useful with a trust for a minor child or anyone you think might spend through the trust quickly.
 With advance planning, you can help your trust beneficiaries by making sure the funds last as long as needed.

 Let us help with Your Trust and Estate Planning Needs

-Union Bank is your local asset management resource in Northern Vermont and Northern New Hampshire.
+Union Bank is your local wealth management resource in Northern Vermont and Northern New Hampshire.
 We approach personal trust management with the same core values we bring to all of our services: personalized and attentive customer care to help us get to know you and your financial goals.
 When it comes to planning for your family’s future, trust Union Bank to help you make the best decisions for your own interests and those of your beneficiaries.
-Contact our Asset Management team today or visit your nearest office.
+Contact our Wealth Management team today or visit your nearest office.